 - In areas of the ocean where we don’t have traditional biological timeseries datasets, geochemical methods can be used to look at changing ocean conditions over time.
 Changes in water mass distribution and circulation, temperature and salinity, carbonate saturation, nutrient content, organic matter flux and deep-sea current rates leave a chemical ‘signature’ in seafloor sediments and deep-sea corals, so geochemical sample analysis can reveal environmental change over timescales of hundreds or thousands of years.

 - Seafloor sediments contain the genetic traces of tiny creatures called foraminifera (forams for short), which live in the water column and sink to the seafloor when they die.
 This ancient genetic material (aDNA) can be sampled from sediment cores and analysed to see how the foram community has changed over time.
 These results are being compared to more traditional methods of examining historical foram communities (i.e., through microfossil identification) to see how accurate and reliable the aDNA technique is.
 Foram assemblages are important because they give us information about the environmental conditions at the time the foram was living in the water column.
 However, traditional methods of analysing forams from a sediment sample are labour intensive, and are dependent on the sample containing well preserved microfossils.

-Outputs from our timeseries work are now bring combined with iAtlantic’s oceanographic hindcasts and forecasts to carefully analyse the relationships between climatic and biological change in the ocean.
-Each biological timeseries is examined for generic signals of tipping points, and assessed on whether more ecosystem-specific signals of ecosystem change can be identified – for example, a slower coral accumulation rate in a sediment core as a result of slowing ocean circulation.
+Outputs from our timeseries work were then combined with iAtlantic’s oceanographic hindcasts and forecasts to carefully analyse the relationships between climatic and biological change in the ocean.
+Each biological timeseries was examined for generic signals of tipping points, and assessed on whether more ecosystem-specific signals of ecosystem change can be identified – for example, a slower coral accumulation rate in a sediment core as a result of slowing ocean circulation.
 The results of this analysis are reported in Deliverable 3.3: Risk assessments of future changes to ecosystem dynamics and risk of tipping points.

 iAtlantic will produce maps illustrating where climate-based predictions of ocean change will likely result in significant ecosystem shifts and tipping points being reached, and information on critical threshold levels will be shared with policymakers.